GTMStack

 Key metrics: Open rate (95%+), response rate (15-30% for warm SMS), opt-out rate (keep below 2%).

 Critical success factors: Compliance (TCPA in the US, PECR in the UK, and similar regulations globally), brevity (under 160 characters), and timing.
-Never use SMS for first-touch cold outreach — it’s intrusive and often illegal without prior consent.
+Never use SMS for first-touch cold outreach.
+It’s intrusive and often illegal without prior consent.

 WhatsApp and Emerging Channels

 WhatsApp is the dominant business communication channel in Latin America, Europe, the Middle East, and parts of Asia.
 If your ICP includes prospects in these regions, ignoring WhatsApp means ignoring the channel they prefer.
+For a full breakdown on using WhatsApp for B2B outbound, see our WhatsApp B2B outbound channel guide.

 When it works best: International prospects, particularly in regions where email is not the primary business communication tool.
 Also effective for ongoing relationship management after initial contact.